Clare R. Baltazar

-Clare Rilloraza Baltazar is a Filipina entomologist.
-She specializes in systematic entomology and economic entomology.
+Clare Rilloraza Baltazar (November 1, 1927 – July 13, 2024) was a Filipina entomologist.
+She specialized in systematic entomology and economic entomology.
 Through her research on Philippine Hymenoptera, Baltazar discovered eight previously undescribed genera and 108 species of parasitic wasps.
 Her work on Hymenoptera was important to future biological pest control in the Philippines.
 She was named a National Scientist of the Philippines in 2001.

 Early life and education

-Clare R. Baltazar was born on November 1, 1927, in San Fernando, La Union.
+Clare Rilloraza Baltazar was born on November 1, 1927, in San Fernando, La Union.

 Baltazar began her studies at the University of the Philippines in 1943.
 She earned a BSA summa cum laude in entomology in 1947.
 She then studied economic entomology at the University of Wisconsin, earning an MS in 1950.
 She studied in the United States from 1955 to 1957 through a two-year fellowship from the Bureau of Plant Industry, Manila.
 She studied at N.C.
 State College before earning her PhD in systematic entomology from the University of Wisconsin in 1957.